College of Forestry

 United Kingdom

-Dr. Mike Berners-Lee thinks, writes, researches and consults on sustainability and responses to the challenges of the twenty-first century.
+Prof. Mike Berners-Lee thinks, writes, researches and consults on sustainability and responses to the challenges of the twenty-first century.
 He is a professor at Lancaster University where his research includes carbon metrics, the global food system and the impact of technology.
 He is the founder of Small World Consulting, which works with organisations of every size to address the challenges of the Anthropocene.
 His latest book, A Climate of Truth, takes both a big-picture and deep-dive approach to the polycrisis, exploring our failures so far in order to uncover the point of greatest leverage for those seeking change.
 His other best-selling books include How Bad Are Bananas?
-The Carbon Footprint of Everything and There Is No Planet B: A Handbook for the Make-or-Break Years.
-Learn more about Dr. Mike Berners-Lee
+The Carbon Footprint of Everything and There Is No Planet B: A Handbook for the Make-or-Break YearsLearn more about Prof. Mike Berners-Lee.
+See press release for details.

 Dr. Michael E. Mann